 - What are some of the major opportunities that have emerged as a result of your work?

 - How do these opportunities help you grow personally and professionally?

 - What were some of the main decisions you had to make at work?
 Were you comfortable with them?

 - Are you happy with the outcomes of these decisions?

 - Is there anything you would change in this process?

-2. Annual performance review template
+2. Year end performance review template

 An annual performance review process includes summing up the overall performance within a review period, namely one year.
 Questions in the annual performance review template should correlate to the assessment of the group’s accomplishments and core values.
 Fill the annual performance review template with others because it creates transparency and illustrates the overall progress.